 • Make sure your passport is up-to-date.
 AMA Plus and Premier members get one free set of passport photos per year.

 • Belgium, France and the Netherlands use the euro.
 Pick up euros at any AMA centre.

 • Consider getting an International Driving Permit, available exclusively at AMA centres.

-• Save up to 20% and earn up to $25 in reward dollars on Hertz car rentals.
+• Save up to 20% and get other AMA member benefits on car rentals.